Matthew 20:1-16 · Matthew · Updated April 25, 2026

 Summary

-This passage from Matthew 20:1-16 is a parable told by Jesus to illustrate the kingdom of heaven.
-The main characters are a householder, laborers, and a steward.
-The setting is a vineyard in 1st century Judea.
-The parable begins with the householder going out early in the morning to hire laborers for his vineyard, agreeing to pay them a penny for the day's work (20:1-2).
+Matthew 20:1-16 presents a parable told by Jesus to illustrate the kingdom of Heaven.
+Characters include a householder, laborers, and a steward, set in a vineyard in 1st century Judea.
+The householder hires laborers early in the morning, agreeing to pay them a penny for the day's work (20:1-2).

-Throughout the day, the householder returns to the marketplace to hire more workers.
-He goes out around the third hour, the sixth hour, the ninth hour, and finally the eleventh hour, each time finding more idle workers and sending them to his vineyard with the promise of fair compensation (20:3-7).
-At the end of the day, the householder instructs his steward to pay the workers, starting with those hired last.
-Each laborer receives the same wage of a penny, regardless of the hours worked (20:8-9).
-This causes discontent among those hired first, who expected to receive more since they worked longer hours (20:10-12).
+Throughout the day, the householder returns to hire more workers at the third, sixth, ninth, and eleventh hours, each time sending them to his vineyard with the promise of fair compensation (20:3-7).
+At day's end, the steward pays the workers, starting with those hired last.
+Each laborer receives the same wage of a penny, regardless of hours worked (20:8-9).
+This causes discontent among those hired first, who expected more since they worked longer (20:10-12).

 Chiastic structure